darren-the/Public-health/README.md

 * Schooling vs life expectancy
 * HIV/AIDS vs life expectancy

-Lets visualise some of pairings.
-Below are four plots, from these we can see that the top two plots have a much clearer correlation than the bottom two.
+Below are four plots of some of these pairings, from these we can see that the top two plots have a much clearer correlation than the bottom two.

 ![scattersubplots](https://user-images.githubusercontent.com/62131073/109148619-9ad1df80-77ba-11eb-9810-933a9e48a513.png)